Geontech/fins/docs/applications.md

 A FINS Application JSON is used to construct a programmable-logic design that instantiates and connects a collection of FINS Nodes.
 FINS automation creates a simulation testbench for an Application and provides other utilities for rapid Application development.

 The diagram below shows a basic FINS Application.
 There are inter-node connections, exported ports, and exported AXI interfaces.
 Not shown here are the generated clock domains as well as the modules that connect to the Application's external ports in the platform.
-The `nodes`, `connections`, `clocks` and `port_exports` fields are detailed in the [FINS Application JSON Schema](#Application-Json-Schema).
+The `nodes`, `connections`, `clocks` and `port_exports` fields are detailed in the [FINS Application JSON Schema](#application-json-schema).

 ![](application_architecture.png)

+For a simple introduction to FINS Applications, follow the [Power Converter Application Tutorial](tutorial2.md).

 ## Description
 The FINS code generation process for Application roughly mirrors that of FINS IPs.
 FINS takes a JSON specification file as input along with the name of a FINS "backend".
 Using the information in that JSON file, FINS generates source code, vendor-specific automation scripts, and a JSON file for enabling communication with FINS software.
 The diagram below shows the templates used in each backend and the output directories of each template set.